tbrauneck/Spring2025_BSAN6070/Final_Project/README_final.md

   * Occupation had a significantly higher impact on income predictions compared to gender.
   * The interaction between education and occupation explained a notable portion of the variance in income.

+## Model Deployment
+To make the analysis accessible and interactive, we deployed the final model using Streamlit, a Python-based web framework for data science apps.

+Deployment Features:

+* User Interface: Users can input demographic and work-related variables (e.g., gender, occupation, education, weekly work hours) through dropdowns and sliders.

+* Prediction Output: The app returns an estimated income based on the trained model and provides insight into how changes in input variables affect the prediction.

+* Visualization: Embedded charts display feature importance and counterfactual scenarios to interpret model behavior.

 ## Conclusion